martin-eden/tekui_ds3231/doc_parts/details.md

 * BCD vs bytes

-  Although what is really stored in module memory is 8-bit bytes, we limit some fields to BCD range (0x00..0x99).
+  Although what is really stored in module memory is 8-bit bytes, we limit some fields to BCD range (each nibble value is 0..9).

 ### Simple > Useful ?

 If something requires "too much" effort to implement, prefer simplest realization.
 But think twice.

-* Moment check

-  It is possible to verify given date and time on client side but too boring and laborious.

-  ![moment fields][moment]

 * Custom wave frequency